The LLV Algebra for Primitive Symplectic Varieties with Isolated Singularities: Preliminaries and Auxiliary Results

 \section{Preliminaries and Auxiliary Results}

-The main objects of study in this work are primitive symplectic varieties, and so we recall both the local and global properties which will be used in the sequel.
+The main objects of study in this work are primitive symplectic varieties, and so we recall both the local and the global properties which will be used further on.
 We also review the basic properties of intersection cohomology and study their Hodge theory for primitive symplectic varieties.
 Finally, we give some auxiliary results regarding bimeromorphic morphisms of primitive symplectic varieties, which will be useful for certain reductions later in the paper.